purescript/spago/README.md

 > Right, so how can I get this thing?

-The recommended installation methods on Linux and macOS are:
+The recommended installation methods are:
-- `npm install -g purescript-spago` (see the latest releases on npm [here][spago-npm])
+- `npm install -g purescript-spago` (Linux and macOS only - see the latest releases on npm [here][spago-npm])
 - Download the binary from the [latest GitHub release][spago-latest-release]
 - Compile from source by cloning this repo and running `stack install`

 **Note #1:** support for Windows is still basic, and we're sorry for this - the reason is that no current maintainer runs it.
-Currently the only way to install on Windows is with `stack`.
 If you'd like to help with this that's awesome!
-Get in touch by commenting there or [opening another issue][spago-issues] :)
+Get in touch by taking a look at the [open issues][spago-issues] and eventually opening one :)

 **Note #2:** we assume you already installed the [PureScript compiler][purescript].
-If not, get it with `npm install -g purescript`
+If not, get it with `npm install -g purescript`, or the recommended method for your OS.

 ## Quickstart